Are you good at math and interested in metals, minerals, and their extraction? If yes, a career as a Mining Engineer could be ideal for you.

 Mining Engineering – The University of Western Australia

 Bachelor of Engineering (Honours)(Mining) – The University of Adelaide

 Bachelor of Engineering (Honours) (Mining) - UNSW Sydney

 Step 2: Take Mining Engineer Courses

-After graduation, consider taking speciality mining engineer courses focusing on geology, mining, and geological development.
+After graduation, consider taking speciality mining engineering courses focusing on geology, mining, and geological development.

 They help you understand the physical attributes of different minerals, the mining procedure, and ways to apply engineering concepts in the mining industry.